 Sample Non-Verbal CogAT Questions

 1. Look at the images.
-They show paper being folded and a hole being punched.
+They show paper being folded and a hole is punched.

 What will the paper look like when it is opened?